 White Goods/Bulky Items

-Special pick up for white goods and bulky items, such as stoves, refrigerators, water heaters, mattresses, carpet (must be rolled and tied) and furniture can be scheduled by calling 704-393-6900.
-Bulk garbage will not be picked up by the automated truck, but will be picked up by an additional truck that follows that automated truck.
+Special pick up for white goods and bulky items, such as stoves, refrigerators, water heaters, mattresses, carpet (must be rolled and tied) and furniture, can be scheduled by calling 704-393-6900.
+Bulk garbage will not be picked up by the automated truck, but will be picked up by an additional truck on the same route.

 Yard waste includes brush, tree and shrub trimming, leaves and grass trimmings.
-Leaves and grass clippings must be bagged in clear bags or other bags left open so the driver can see the contents.
+Leaves and grass clippings must be bagged in clear bags or other bags (including black plastic and authorized Kraft paper yard waste bags) left open so the driver can see the contents.
 Bags must weigh less than 50 pounds each, with a 20 bag limit per week.

 Each residence shall be limited to a max of 20 bags or an amount that can be picked up in a max of 20 minutes.

-As of April 8, 2017 the current Compost Central facility located at 5631 West Boulevard and the West Meck Recycling Center located at 8440 Byrum Drive will no longer be open to the public or to receive materials.
-The new facility, Mecklenburg County Compost Central and Recycling Center located at 140 Valleydale Road will be in full operation beginning on April 10, 2017.
-Hours of operation will be from 7am-4pm Monday thru Saturday.
+The Compost Central facility located at 5631 West Boulevard and the West Meck Recycling Center located at 8440 Byrum Drive are no longer open to the public or open to receive materials.
+The new facility, Mecklenburg County Compost Central and Recycling Center located at 140 Valleydale Road is now in full operation.
 For those delivering materials to the site, please enter the facility on Valleydale Road, follow the signs to the scale house and exit onto Rozzelles Ferry Road.
 The phone number for the facility including product purchase and delivery is 980.314.3880.